RugvedKatole/Project-HELIOS/README.md

 The file motion contains the test script to test AStar algo for a no obstacle solar farm.
 It can be modilfied to work wih obstacles.

+NOTE: More work has to be done and Project is currently in progress.